Josepvilaplana/FundamentalsOfAnimations-Delivery3-JosepAdriaVilaplana-/README.md

 ![alt text](https://s3-eu-west-1.amazonaws.com/classlife/profile/student/2018/10/thumbnail/201810031413IMG_20181003_141153.jpg)

+# How to play
+When the game starts you are allowed to aim at the goal with the W, A, S, D keys.
+After a while the scorpion arrives.
+Once it is in position, the power of the shot can be calculated by holding the Space key.
+The bar on the right will start to go up and down, stopping just when the button is released.
+This is when the scorpion will kick the ball with its tail.
+After 5 seconds of shooting, the loop will restart.
+You can exit the game by pressing Escape.

 ## Introduction
 You are asked to finish a prototype of a game where you shoot a ball against a goal-keeper, which